Richard Chaifetz: Sports

 Chaifetz has been linked to attempts to buy multiple professional sports franchises.
 He was named as a potential buyer of the St. Louis Rams professional football team in 2010.
 The Rams were eventually sold to Stan Kroenke in August of that year.

 In 2014, Chaifetz was an interested party to purchase the Milwaukee Bucks professional basketball team.
 Reportedly, Chaifetz became interested in the franchise due to his longtime friendship with basketball coach and Wisconsin native Rick Majerus, who had been the head coach of the Saint Louis University men’s basketball team in 2007 when Chaifetz donated $12 million to help build the team’s new arena.
 Chaifetz was also involved in a bid to acquire an additional unnamed National Basketball Association team, according to the Chicago Tribune in 2012.

-In July 2017, it was reported that billionaire Chaifetz had backed out of a bid for MLB's Miami Marlins which included Derek Jeter.
+In July 2017, it was reported that billionaire Chaifetz had backed out of a bid for the MLB's Miami Marlins that included Derek Jeter.
 Chaifetz, who was reported to contribute "multiple-hundreds of millions of dollars" to the group's bid, was uncomfortable with Jeter seeking a leadership role with the team while not investing much of his own capital.

-In 2019, Chaifetz Group made an investment in Drone Racing League.

 In 2022, Chaifetz Group announced an investment in Team Liquid, a global esports organization.
 Team Liquid is the winningest and most watched esports team of all team, holding claim to 120+ major gaming tournament Championships and the most prize money earned in esports history.

-In early 2023, the Chaifetz family announced that it had acquired a team franchise in Major League Pickleball.
-The franchise, introduced as the St. Louis Shock, is owned by Chaifetz with its operations and management overseen by Chaifetz’ family, led by his son Ross Chaifetz.
-Other prominent MLP owners include billionaire business leaders, athletes, and celebrities including Mark Cuban, Marc Lasry, LeBron James, Kevin Durant, Tom Brady, Kygo, Kate Upton, Patrick Mahomes, Heidi Klum and more.
+In early 2023, the Chaifetz family announced that it had acquired an expansion franchise in Major League Pickleball, the St. Louis Shock.
+The Shock is wholly owned by the Chaifetz family and overseen by Richard's son, Ross Chaifetz.
+The Shock are regarded as MLP's marquee franchise, and are the 2025 MLP Cup Champions.

 In June 2023, Chaifetz Group acquired a minority stake in the Alpine F1 Team, which competes in Formula One.
 The US-based investor group including Redbird Capital, Ryan Reynolds, Michael B. Jordan, Rob McElhenney and others reportedly acquired a 24% interest for $220mm, valuing the team at approximately $900mm.

-Chaifetz is reportedly interested in a bid to bring a WNBA team to St. Louis.
-In 2025, Chaifetz led a bid which included a group of prospective owners including businessman David Hoffman and NBA player Jayson Tatum.
+In 2025, Chaifetz led a WNBA expansion bid which included a group of prospective owners including businessman David Hoffman and NBA player Jayson Tatum.
+Chaifetz reportedly remains interested in bringing a WNBA team to St. Louis.

+In January 2026, Chaifetz Group announced that Richard Chaifetz had invested in and become a Partner and Co-Owner of the MLB's San Francisco Giants.

+Chaifetz is Co-Owner and Executive Partner of the Portland Trail Blazers NBA franchise, which he acquired alongside Tom Dundon in March 2026..
+He also serves as a Member of the team's Board of Directors, Member of the Executive Committee, and Head of the Executive Hiring Committee.